 Anyway, my story is a bit long and complicated, so i will just going to give you a synopsis of it(I’ll try..).

 Here is the most important thing I can tell you, Alfred’s of the world.
 You need a lawyer.
 You need one now.
-I am a layman, not even close to an attorney, ut I know that you are in a precarious legal position and you are contemplating action which will put you further and further within reach of the US immigration law.
-Seek competent lagal advice now, before you travel any further down the road of dreams, lest they turn out to be a nightmare.
+I am a layman, not even close being to an attorney, but I know that you are in a precarious legal position and you are contemplating action which will put you further and further within reach of the US immigration law.
+Seek competent legal advice now, before you travel any further down the road of dreams, lest they turn out to be a nightmare.
 “But I can’t affoed a lawyer” is what I hear so often.
 Well, then can you afford jail or deportation any easier?

 I was petitioned by my employer with an H1B Visa which has a validity of two years.
 I arrived here in U.S. together with my wife and my son, as my dependents, last July 2011.